SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 12 August, 2026 at 23:46:59
+# Last Refreshed - 13 August, 2026 at 23:46:56
 The Latest Activity was a VirtualRide -

-<b>🌦️ Zwift - Group Ride: GXY BANDWAGON – (CAT D) (E)</b>
+<b>🌥️ Zwift - Group Workout: GCN: Ride with Lorraine and Dan</b>

-which happened on 11 August, 2026 at 11:44:59
+which happened on 13 August, 2026 at 12:04:24

-Which is 0 years, 0 months, 1 days, 12 hours and 2 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 11 hours and 42 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/19694420303
+You can see it here https://www.strava.com/activities/19724114713

 ## Number of Rides
 How many rides have I done each year?